 Northumbria Skills Programme can support you in making the most of your time at university, and help you acquire the skills you need to become an independent and effective scholar.
 Sessions are held at City Campus and Coach Lane Libraries throughout the academic year, and you can access support when you need it.
 There are bookable skills sessions on many topics including academic writing skills, giving accomplished presentations, and referencing your work correctly.
 There are also regular drop in surgeries so if you have a specific question or just need general study skills advice pop along – no appointment necessary!

-City Campus Library has a range of spaces which are available for you to book online.
-You can book study spaces at Coach Lane Library via the Ask4Help point..
+City Campus and Coach Lane Libraries have a range of spaces which are available for you to book online.

 The Library’s Researcher Development Programme is open to postgraduate research students (PhD), early career researchers and academic staff.
 EndNote Introduction and Advanced workshops are delivered throughout the academic year.

 Workshops and briefings are designed to support the development of knowledge, core competencies and transferable skills identified in Vitae’s Researcher Development Framework (RDF) as the key elements of a successful researcher.
 Online support is available in the research section of Skills Plus.
 Sessions can also be run within Faculties on request – please contact us for further details.